 While AWI recommends that no animals be transported such long distances and for such long periods, if they are, it is critical that only fit animals make the journey.
 To ensure that only healthy and fit animals are subjected to the rigors of international transport, in February 2011 AWI petitioned the USDA to adopt “fitness to travel” requirements for all farm animals exported to any foreign country except those traveling overland to Canada or Mexico.
 AWI is recommending that the USDA employ the fitness requirements included in the animal transport standards of the World Organisation for Animal Health (or “OIE”).

 In September 2013, USDA officially responded to the petition, indicating that it is in the process of amending its current regulations "to better ensure the welfare and safety of animals during transport for export to foreign countries."
-As of December 2014, the proposed regulation had not been published.
+Proposed changes to the regulations were published in February 2015 and include fitness to travel criteria and a requirement that any deaths be reported within 5 days of the completion of an international journey.